 According to experts at Virginia Tech's Career Services Center, your interview suit's designer doesn't matter nearly as much as how well it fits.
 Investing just $50 in custom alterations can make even an inexpensive suit or dress help you look corner-office ready.

-Blue Cash Everyday® Card from American Express (American Express is a CardRatings.com advertiser) this credit card offers 2 percent cash back on your eligible purchases at gas stations (along with cash back rewards for purchases in other select categories), so you'll earn when you stop for that fill-up on the way to your interview.
+Blue Cash Everyday® Card from American Express (American Express is a CardRatings.com advertiser) offers 2 percent cash back on your eligible purchases at gas stations (along with cash back rewards for purchases in other select categories), so you'll earn when you stop for that fill-up on the way to your interview.
 Terms and conditions apply.
 Your cash back earned is received in the form of Reward Dollars that can be redeemed as a statement credit.
 There's no annual fee.